 \begin{scenario}[Surprising events.]
 Consider the scenario where a fair coin is flipped repeatedly.
 After 10 coin flips, we are in an unlikely situation where all flips have so far resulted in heads.
 If, on the next flip, we observe a tail, the learner may be surprised, even if it has remembered all previous results.

-\emph{Consistency verdict: no forgetting.} Under consistent updates, future updates are performed relative to the learner's current beliefs rather than the actual environment.
+\emph{Self-Consistency verdict: no forgetting.} Under consistent updates, future updates are performed relative to the learner's current beliefs rather than the actual environment.
 This distinction is what prevents surprise from being mistaken for forgetting.
-Since the learner's predictive distribution already encodes its own uncertainty over future outcomes, an unexpected tail does not constitute loss of information; it is a valid observation under the learner's model.
+Since the learner's predictive distribution already encodes its uncertainty about future outcomes, an unexpected tail does not constitute a loss of information; it is a valid observation under the learner's model.
 Consequently, the expected futures distribution before and after the $k$ updates remains identical, and no forgetting is detected. \end{scenario}

 \begin{scenario}[Bayesian optimisation.]
 Consider a Bayesian optimiser that initially observes high objective values, then later finds a lower minimum.
 Its predictive distribution must update in response to the new observation.
 However, no previously acquired evidence has been discarded.
 This is a knowledge \emph{update}, not forgetting; naive comparisons of states may mistakenly classify this update as forgetting.